cachly← All posts

 Source: npm registry downloads API, May 16–22, 2026.

 That's 5.7× the runner-up, and more than the next four memory-focused MCP servers combined.
-The total last-30-days window is 11,161 downloads.

 The first real users showed up this week